 I always have a general idea of what my kids need to learn for both Chinese and English, so I don’t have to remember them all the time because my homeschooling calendar records everything for me.

 For better results, I have made a FREE Workbook for you to download and follow along.
 This workbook will make the whole process much easier to do.
-Click HERE to grab it now!

 OK!
 Are you ready?

-Steps 1: Get a Blank Calendar
+Steps 1: Get a Blank Calendar for Planning

 When I first started planning to homeschool, I simply went online and printed out a yearly calendar from Print a Calendar.
 Even though it was just a plain calendar, it was enough to get me started.